tommy725/tommy725/README.md

 </a>
 -->
 ### Glad to see you here!
-As a senior mobile developer with over seven years of experience in Android and iOS development, four years of experience in React Native development, and three years of experience in Flutter,
+As a senior mobile developer with over 7+ years of experience in Android and iOS development, 4+ years of experience in React Native development, and 3+ years of experience in Flutter,

 I am highly proficient in creating mobile applications with a wide range of frameworks and plugins.<br>I have a comprehensive understanding of the most modern frameworks, such as Android Studio, Xcode, React Native, Flutter, and Firebase, as well as plugins like Retrofit, Dagger, and RxJava.